BinaryBrain/BestFan/README.md

 To generate the graph at the top of the window, I use the `ng-style` attribute so I can use data from the scope to generate the graph as I want.

+## Graph

+The graph being pretty simple, I generated it manually (without using any overkill lib).
+It just shows the user the proportion of stars he has from each stargazers.

 ## Random Colors

 To generate graph's colors, I use the awesome lib [RandomColor by David Merfield](https://github.com/davidmerfield/randomColor).